sitan2008/spatio/assets/README.md

 # Assets

-This directory contains branding materials and visual assets for SpatioLite.
+This directory contains branding materials and visual assets for Spatio.

 ## Logo

-The SpatioLite logo is available in the following formats:
+The Spatio logo is available in the following formats:

 ### Primary Logo
 - **File**: `images/logo.png`